by Haunted Sox

 Cecilia paused.
 She shouldn't accept it.
 Her hands opened the envelope and removed the keys, "Thank you, Mr. Christopher.
 I will gladly sign a waiver of further responsibility for the accident.
 Just messenger one over."
 Cecilia felt this should be the end of the encounter, "I have work to do if I can let you go?"

 "Certainly," Mr. Christopher hung up the conversation on his end.

 Cecilia thought nothing more of it, except feeling slightly annoyed that the messenger with the waver didn't come that afternoon.
 She found her new car in the parking lot using the key fob button.
 It was the newest version of the light blue Corolla she had driven since college.
 On the drive home, she liked the fact it lacked the quirks her old "reliable" one had possessed.
 By the time she pulled into her driveway, she was prepared to put the day off as an overall lucky day.

 She unhappily found a humongous teddy bear sitting on her porch.
-Mr. Christian didn't do anything by halves.
+Mr. Christopher didn't do anything by halves.
 She left it where it sat and headed in the house.
 His attention was getting a little creepy.
 She kicked off her heels and poured herself a glass of wine.

 Cecilia was thumbing through her selection of frozen dinners when the doorbell rang.
 She answered it to find Toby, the delivery man from her favorite Thai restaurant.
 "Toby?
 I didn't order anything."

 Toby nodded, "Some dude called in an order for your 'usual.'
 Here you go."
 He held out the bag to her.
 She started to fumble in her jacket pocket for a tip.
 "No, Cecilia the tip is all taken care of."